-- (1) Expanding the scope of integration: Integration of the diversification technologies, including ultra-coverage expansion technology (Satellite communications, undersea communications, HAPS, etc.) and integration with new wireless communication systems. - (2) Enhancing quality through integration: Integration that takes into account the unique characteristics of heterogeneous wireless access networks enables high quality and low cost (+ flexible, fast, and low power consumption) in response to time-varying application requirements and environmental changes.
+- Expanding the scope of integration: Integration of the diversification technologies, including ultra-coverage expansion technology (Satellite communications, undersea communications, HAPS, etc.) and integration with new wireless communication systems. - (2) Enhancing quality through integration: Integration that takes into account the unique characteristics of heterogeneous wireless access networks enables high quality and low cost (+ flexible, fast, and low power consumption) in response to time-varying application requirements and environmental changes.

 In (1), it seems to be important not only to examine how to integrate the super coverage expansion under examination and to smoothly carry out connection management and connection switching, but also to examine interfaces and architectures which will be effective in integrating and controlling new wireless communication systems in the future.
-In (2), when integrating cellular systems and wireless LANs, etc., it is important to consider technologies that not only perform smoother connection switching and transversal and efficient accommodation control than ever before, but also flexibly and quickly follow time-varying application requirements and environmental changes, or absorb fluctuations, taking into consideration the characteristics of individual communication systems and achievable communication quality, and to consider integrated use of heterogeneous networks.
+In (2), when integrating cellular systems and wireless LANs, etc., it is important to consider technologies that not only design areas considering communication quality but also facility costs when, for example, cellular systems and wireless LAN are used in an integrated manner [5-86] and perform smooth connection switching and transversal and efficient accommodation control, but also flexibly and quickly follow time-varying application requirements and environmental changes, or absorb fluctuations, taking into consideration quality, and to consider integrated networks that maintain high quality while reducing equipment costs through the integrated use of heterogeneous networks.

-On the other hand, in addition to this, we can also refer to other examples such as the expansion of mobile communication technology to unlicensed bands (LAA: License Assisted Access) [5-73], integration of access and backhaul links by mobile communication technology (IAB) and examination of NTN in 5G.
+On the other hand, in addition to this, we can also refer to other examples such as the expansion of mobile communication technology to unlicensed bands (LAA: License Assisted Access) [5-87], integration of access and backhaul links by mobile communication technology (IAB) and examination of NTN in 5G.
 In view of these wireless technologies, we can potentially take an approach to supporting their use cases comprehensively by extending mobile communication technologies, instead of applying other communication standards or frequency bands as we have done so far.